Matt Vierling Player Props: Tigers vs. Rockies

 Matt Vierling At The Plate

-- Vierling is hitting .273 with eight doubles, seven home runs and 18 walks.
+- Vierling is hitting .272 with eight doubles, a triple, seven home runs and 18 walks.

-- In 10.0% of his games this year, he has hit a long ball, and 3.1% of his trips to the dish.
+- Looking at the 61 games he has played this season, he's went deep in six of them (9.8%), and in 3% of his trips to the plate.

-- Vierling has driven home a run in 13 games this year (21.7%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on two occasions..
+- Vierling has had an RBI in 13 games this year (21.3%), including five multi-RBI outings (8.2%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 31.7% of his games this season, with two or more runs scored in 8.3%.
+- He has scored in 19 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.